CurlyBytes/LearnAI-Bootcamp/lab02.2-building_bots/1_Dialogs_and_Regex.md

 ![ngrok](./resources/assets/ngrok.png)

-Note how it says we will bypass ngrok for local addresses.
-So we're not using ngrok at the moment, but we will if we're connecting to our published version of the bot, which you can access in the 'production' endpoint.
-Open the 'production' endpoint and observe the differences.
-This can be a useful feature when you're testing and comparing your development bot to your production bot.

 You can read more about using the Emulator [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-debug-emulator?view=azure-bot-service-4.0).
 > Aside: why this port number?
 It is set in your project properties.
 In your Solution Explorer, double-click **Properties>Debug** and examine its contents.
 Does the App URL match what you connected to in the emulator?